hlynch/Biometry2020/docs/Week-8-lecture.md

 <img src="Week-8-lecture_files/figure-html/unnamed-chunk-3-1.png" width="480" />

 Don't worry about the syntax, but look closely at the figure.
 The figure is illustrating the values for each group, and the red, green, and blue filled circles represent the mean within each group.
 Our simple "dummy coding" model simply states that each value (the individual black dots) can be modelled as the mean for that group PLUS the residual difference (i.e. $\epsilon$) between the group mean and that individual value.
+Note that the function we use to fit the linear model 'lm' is one that we haven't formally introduced yet (but that will come soon).
+For now, just observe how the output of the model represents the parameters we are interested in (in this case, the group means).

 We write the equation in matrix form as